tatuylonen/wikitextprocessor/README.md

 This package is primarily intended for processing Wiktionary and Wikipedia dump files (though you can also use it for processing individual pages or files that are in Wikitext format).
-To download WikiMedia dump files, go to [WikiMedia dump download page](https://dumps.wikimedia.org/backup-index.html).
+To download WikiMedia dump files, go to the [dump download page](https://dumps.wikimedia.org/backup-index.html).
 We recommend using the <name>-<date>-pages-articles.xml.bz2 files (for Wiktionary, this is about 17GB as of October 2020).